ARCHIdev20/Backrooms_EXP/README.md

 so you might find lots of bugs, glitches expecially with how the shadows are casted and many unnecessary things in the codebase I have no time to clean this one yet but the map/environment, the movements and the overall mechanics are doing pretty well.
-So yeah I will get back to this after a couple of days to clean it up but if you want you can download it and try for yourself maybe you got some ideas to put!
+So yeah I will get back to this after a couple of days to clean it up but if you want you can download it and try for yourself maybe you got some ideas to put.

-Have fun exploring the game!

-## Run Locally
-# Backrooms EXP — Local Setup Guide

 > **Prototype Notice:** This is an early-stage demo.
 The editor UI contains tools that are still being built and aren't functional yet — that's intentional.
 What *does* work: the game itself, the Texture Editor, and the Sprite/Model Editor.
 Everything else is a work in progress and will be cleaned up in a future update.

----

 ## Prerequisites